k0w4lzk1/blog/posts/Uiuctf25.md

 ```
 Okay so coming to why this small piece of code happen to act as a red-herring for us by default if you are to use `multer.diskStorage` without explicitly setting the filename function in it it would create a random filename (ideally more secure)? , so what ended up happening is that we assumed there might have been a way to somehow bypass `path.basename + file.originalname` even tho they were very commonly used (._.)  , we wasted some time trying to figure out a way to get file write in and somehow overwrite index.js. tldr; that is a rather secure functionality of the app 🗿.

-Anyways moving from certain mishaps we faced to actual quirks
+Anyways moving from certain mishaps we faced

 ## Exploitation Path ?